elastic/elasticsearch-net/docs/contents/nest/connecting.markdown

 NEST comes with an Http Connection `HttpConnection`, Thrift Connection `ThriftConnection` and an In-Memory Connection `InMemoryConnection`, that nevers hits Elasticsearch.

+You can also roll your own connection if desired by implementing the `IConnection` interface.

+## Subclassing existing connection implementations

+In addition to implementing your own `IConnection`, the existing `HttpConnection` and `ThriftConnection` are extendible and can be subclassed in order to modify or extend their behavior.

+For instance, a common use case is the ability to add client certificates to web requests.
+You can subclass `HttpConnection` and override the `CreateHttpWebRequest` method that creates the web request, and add certificates to it like so:

+    public class SignedHttpConnection : HttpConnection
+    {
+        private readonly X509CertificateCollection _certificates;

+        public SignedHttpConnection(IConnectionConfigurationValues settings, X509CertificateCollection certificates)
+            : base(settings)
+        {
+            _certificates = certificates;
+        }

+        protected override HttpWebRequest CreateHttpWebRequest(Uri uri, string method, byte[] data, IRequestConfiguration requestSpecificConfig)
+        {
+            var request = base.CreateHttpWebRequest(uri, method, data, requestSpecificConfig);
+            request.ClientCertificates = _certificates;
+            return request;
+        }
+    }

 ## Settings

 The `NEST` client can be configured by passing in an `IConnectionSettingsValues` object, which is a sub-interface of